 We all know that our body needs vitamins and minerals to stay healthy.
 But how many of us know what these nutrients are and how they help the body?
 Most of us are happy to pop a pill and hope that it does its work.
 But with knowledge comes the power to make changes in our life and make it healthy.

 Vitamin B2, known popularly as Riboflavin, is quintessential for the human body and performs a myriad of functions.
 Right from aiding energy production in the cells to manufacturing red blood corpuscles, and processing the nutrients in your cardiovascular system, vitamin B2 does it all!
-If your body has vitamin B2 deficiency, you can experience mouth ulcers, sore throat, mouth inflammation, and even iron-deficient anaemia.
+If your body has vitamin B2 deficiency, you can experience mouth ulcers, sore throat, mouth inflammation, and even iron-deficient anemia.

 The Recommended Dietary Allowance (RDA) for Riboflavin is 1.3 mg/day for adult males and 1.1 mg/day for adult females.